Dorsal nerve root

 - Central Nervous System

 A dorsal nerve root — also known as a posterior nerve root — is a main bundle of nerve fibers that branches off the spinal cord and goes to other areas of the body.
 Dorsal nerve roots are responsible for carrying signals of sensation (such as feelings of pain and temperature) from the body to the brain.
 The brain then processes these signals immediately, making you aware of the sensation.

-At the innermost base of each spinal nerve root, therefore, there are two sub-roots—the dorsal nerve root and the ventral nerve root—that connect the nerve to the white and gray matter of the spinal cord.
-The dorsal nerve root receives sensory, or touch, signals from the body and carries these signals to the brain, while the ventral nerve root sends out signals of movement from the brain to the body.
+At the innermost base of each spinal nerve root are two sub-roots — the dorsal nerve root and the ventral nerve root — that connect the nerve to the white and gray matter of the spinal cord.
+The dorsal nerve root receives sensory signals from the body and carries these signals to the brain, while the ventral nerve root sends out signals of movement from the brain to the body.

 - It controls pain and temperature sensations.

-- If severed, pinched, or constricted, the signals of a dorsal nerve root will be intensified or interrupted.
-This can cause pain, numbness, a “pins and needles” sensation, or the sensation of heat along the affected nerve.
+- If severed, pinched or constricted, the signals of a dorsal nerve root will be intensified or interrupted.
+This can cause pain, numbness, or a tingling or heat sensation along the affected nerve.

-- It is extremely vulnerable in the foramen, or open space of each vertebra where nerve roots travel between the spinal cord and the rest of the body.
+- It is extremely vulnerable in the foramina, or openings between the vertebrae where nerve roots travel between the spinal cord and the rest of the body.

 - The foramen is the passageway for the nerves, so any disc damage or bone spurs that constrict this passageway can directly affect the nerve.

 Possible causes of dorsal nerve root compression include: